 August 19, 2014

-After more than a year of consideration, the Department of Energy announced its plan to allow the public to freely read academic journal articles by researchers supported by federal funding.
+After more than a year of consideration, the Department of Energy (DOE) announced its plan to allow the public to freely read academic journal articles by researchers supported by federal funding.

-"We used that memo as a sort of guide book if you will of the elements that our public access plan should contain," said Brian Hitson, the associate director of administration and information services at the Department of Energy's Office of Scientific and Technical Information. "[The policy] took into account the diverse views of the stakeholders."
+This policy responds to a memorandum issued in February of last year by the Obama administration's Office of Science and Technology Policy (OSTP).
+The White House has directed federal agencies to come up with a plan to open up the results of research conducted with federal funds.
+Following the memo, publishers and open access advocates began working with DoE to come up with a workable policy.
+"We used that memo as a sort of guidebook...of the elements that our public access plan should contain," said Brian Hitson, the associate director of administration and information services at the DoE’s Office of Scientific and Technical Information (OSTI). "[The policy] took into account the diverse views of the stakeholders."

-"I think it is generally a very good response to the OSTP mandate," said Joseph Serene, Treasurer/Publisher of APS and board member of CHORUS.
+The Clearinghouse for the Open Research of the United States (CHORUS), of which APS is a member, is a group of publishers working with DOE and other agencies to develop a policy that would satisfy the OSTP requirements at no additional cost to those agencies.
+"I think it is generally a very good response to the OSTP mandate," said Joseph Serene, former Treasurer/Publisher of APS and board member of CHORUS.
 "I honestly don't see any major shortcomings of the policy."

-"The idea that articles are made accessible is one thing, and I think the DoE's plan does this.
-But making sure that the articles are usable by the public is another thing, and we don't think the DoE's plan does that," said Heather Joseph, director of the Scholarly Publishing and Academic Resources Coalition, or SPARC, an organization advocating for more open access.
+Response from open access activists has been mixed.
+"The idea that articles are made accessible is one thing, and I think the DOE's plan does this.
+But making sure that the articles are usable by the public is another thing, and we don't think the DoE's plan does that," said Heather Joseph, director of the Scholarly Publishing and Academic Resources Coalition (SPARC), an organization advocating for more open access.
 She added that they would have preferred to see options for bulk downloading, text analysis, and rights to access manuscripts from institution's servers.